DPGAlliance/publicgoods-scripts/README.md

 3. Point your browser to http://localhost:8080 to see the result

 ## 🚀 Deployment

-When a merge is pushed onto main in the publicgood-scripts no build is pushed to the [DPGA public website](https://digitalpublicgoods.net/).
+When a merge is pushed onto the `main` branch in the [unicef/publicgood-scripts](https://github.com/unicef/publicgoods-scripts/) repository, no build is pushed to the [DPGA public website](https://digitalpublicgoods.net/).
-However, this only happens via GitHub Actions automatically when the main branch of the [publicgoods-candidates](https://github.com/unicef/publicgoods-candidates) is updated, and also automatically every night at midnight GMT.
+The public website is updated under these 3 circumstances:
+* When a commit or pull request is merged on the `main` branch of the [unicef/publicgood-candidates](https://github.com/unicef/publicgoods-candidates/) repo
+* Every night at midnight GMT
+* Manually triggered through [GitHub Actions](https://github.com/unicef/publicgoods-candidates/actions) in the [unicef/publicgood-candidates](https://github.com/unicef/publicgoods-candidates/) repo

-You can manually trigger a new website build by visiting the Actions tab on the [publicgoods-candidates](https://github.com/unicef/publicgoods-candidates/actions) repo:
+You can manually trigger a new website build by visiting the [Actions](https://github.com/unicef/publicgoods-candidates/actions) tab on the [publicgoods-candidates](https://github.com/unicef/publicgoods-candidates/actions) repo, though *you need **Write** permissions onthat repo*:
 1. Visit [the Actions link](https://github.com/unicef/publicgoods-candidates/actions)
 2. Click on Automatic Build on the left column.
 3. Click on Run Workflow on the right side, (keep the main branch selected) and click again the green Run Workflow button.

-Wait for about 10min, and the new website will reflect the changes from the scripts repo
+Wait for about 10min, and the new website will reflect the changes from the [unicef/publicgood-scripts](https://github.com/unicef/publicgoods-scripts/) repository.